3. Introduction to The Distillers Institute and the Course

 Planning your Successful Distilling Business is designed to streamline the process of creating your spirits business.
 We know from talking with distillers around Australia that creating a successful spirits business is not straightforward and there are many moving parts.

-“If you were to flow chart the decision process there are about 400 or so steps.”
+“If you were to flow chart the decision process there would be about 400 or so steps.”

 Our goal in creating The Distillers Institute was to bring the collective knowledge about setting up a distilling business to one place, and then translating what can be a confusing journey, into plain English.
 The inspiration for the course came from our experiences with students who have undertaken courses with the Tasmanian Whisky Academy, our sister organisation, in the journey.